-What is a Rent to Own Agreement?
+What is a Rent-to-Own Agreement?

-Getting into a rent-to-own home agreement may be a smart choice when a prospective buyer doesn’t have the credit or funds to buy a home outright, but is in a market where prices are rising quickly and they need to get in now before they are priced out forever.
+Getting into a rent-to-own home agreement may be a wise choice when a prospective buyer doesn’t have the credit or funds to buy a home outright, but is in a market where prices are rising quickly and they need to get in now before they are priced out forever.

 Why Rent-to-Own?